IBM/max-human-pose-estimator-tfjs/README.md

 Veremax is a video theremin that allows anyone to make music just by waving their arms in front of a webcam.

-It is based on the [Veremin](https://github.com/vabarbosa/veremin) but modified to use the [Human Pose Estimator](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator) model from the [Model Asset Exchange (MAX)](https://developer.ibm.com/exchanges/models).
+It is based on the [Veremin](https://github.com/vabarbosa/veremin) but modified to use the [Human Pose Estimator](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator) model from the [Model Asset eXchange (MAX)](https://developer.ibm.com/exchanges/models).
 The Human Pose Estimator model is [converted](https://github.ibm.com/va/max-human-pose-estimator-tfjs#converting-the-model) to the [TensorFlow.js](https://js.tensorflow.org) web-friendly format.
 It is a deep learning model trained to detect humans and their poses in a given image.

 The web application attaches to the video stream from your web camera.
 The Human Pose Estimator model is used to predict the location of your wrists within the video.
 The application takes the predictions and converts them to tones in the browser or to MIDI values which get sent to a connected MIDI device.

 Browsers must allow [access to the webcam](https://caniuse.com/#feat=stream) and support the [Web Audio API](https://caniuse.com/#feat=audio-api).
 Optionally, to integrate with a MIDI device the browser will need to support the [Web MIDI API](https://caniuse.com/#feat=midi) (e.g., Chrome browser version 43 or later).

-## Featured tools & technologies
+## Flow

+1. User stands in front of webcam and moves their arm
+1. Web application captures video frame and sends to the model
+1. Model return a prediction of the estimated poses in the frame
+1. Web application process the prediction
+1. Web application overlays the skeleton of the estimated pose on the video
+1. Web application converts position of the user's wrists from the estimated poses to MIDI note
+1. MIDI note is sent to connected MIDI device or sound is played in the browser

+## Included Components

-1. [MAX Human Pose Estimator](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator) - a machine learning model which detects human poses
+* [MAX Human Pose Estimator](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator): A machine learning model which detects human poses
-1. [TensorFlow.js](https://js.tensorflow.org/) - a JavaScript library for training and deploying ML models in the browser and on Node.js
+* [TensorFlow.js](https://js.tensorflow.org/): A JavaScript library for training and deploying ML models in the browser and on Node.js

+## Featured Technologies

-1. [Web MIDI API](https://www.w3.org/TR/webmidi) - an API supporting the MIDI protocol, enabling web applications to enumerate and select MIDI input and output devices on the client system and send and receive MIDI messages
+* [Web MIDI API](https://www.w3.org/TR/webmidi): An API supporting the MIDI protocol, enabling web applications to enumerate and select MIDI input and output devices on the client system and send and receive MIDI messages
-1. [Web Audio API](https://www.w3.org/TR/webaudio) - a high-level Web API for processing and synthesizing audio in web applications
+* [Web Audio API](https://www.w3.org/TR/webaudio): A high-level Web API for processing and synthesizing audio in web applications
-1. [Tone.js](https://tonejs.github.io/) - a framework for creating interactive music in the browser
+* [Tone.js](https://tonejs.github.io/): A framework for creating interactive music in the browser

-## Running the application
+## Steps

-You can run your own instance of Veremax in multiple ways:
+Ways to run the Veremax:

 - [Deploy to IBM Cloud](https://github.ibm.com/va/max-human-pose-estimator-tfjs#deploy-to-ibm-cloud)
 - [Run locally](https://github.ibm.com/va/max-human-pose-estimator-tfjs#run-locally)